Problem description

 - Initialize variables

-with the first element of theprices
+max,min, andprofitwith the first element of thepricesarray.

 - Iterate through the

-array starting from the second element.
+pricesarray starting from the second element.

 - If the current price is less than the previous one, it indicates a potential sell point.
 Update the total profit by adding the current profit (